Porthcurno, Pedn Vounder and Penberth Cove circular walk

 More about Logan Rock

-9. Go through the gate and follow the path until the path merges with the inland path at one granite waymark post.
+9. Go through the gate and follow the path to one granite waymark post.
 Then continue to another granite marker post at the end of a wall, with the entrance to Treryn Dinas Iron Age Castle ahead.

 A number of large rocking stones exist around Cornwall and are invariably given the name Logan Rock or Logan Stone.
 These are formed by weathering, where a horizontal crack is eroded away leaving a rounded boulder balanced on a block of granite.
 The word "logan" (pronounced "logg-un") is thought to be derived from the Cornish dialect word "log", meaning "to rock like a drunken man".